Updated on August 20, 2020

 These are just some of the questions that Tech-Enabled Insourcing For A Post-Pandemic World touches on.
 The new eBook by LawGeex provides an outline of the forces pushing legal departments worldwide to reposition themselves as strategic business partners, and gives practical tips and guidance on how to achieve this by providing a smarter service delivery model.

 The next phase of legal business calls for a transformation of the way legal works.
-Adapting core business functions while driving innovation for durable, breakthrough results might be the biggest leadership imperative yet.
+Adapting core business functions while driving innovation for breakthrough results might be the biggest leadership imperative yet.

 – – –

 Judi Crimmins is a regulatory compliance specialist and the Director of Global Marketing at LawGeex.
 Previous companies include BSI Group and British Water.
 Judi holds a Master of Laws (LLM) from the University of London.
 Connect with her on LinkedIn.